With Arms Wide Open: Music and lyrics

 Stapp wrote the lyrics when he found out, with great surprise, that he was going to be a father.
 The original lyrics to the song were written from the perspective of having a daughter, even though his wife was pregnant with a boy, as Stapp used "she" during early live performances.
 This would eventually be changed when Stapp found out he would be having a son.
 In later years Stapp would not use "he" or "she" in reference to the child but rather "they" to refer to both his sons and daughter.
 In a 2013 interview with Songfacts, Stapp said of the song:

 Musically the song is a power ballad written in the key of C major, with Tremonti playing in drop D tuning and Stapp singing in his signature baritone singing voice.
-According to Stapp, following the massive crossover success of the single which he felt led to the song being heavily overplayed, so much so that even his then-wife would turn away from it, and upon hearing impersonations of other people mimicking his vocal delivery in a dramatic, over-the-top fashion he purposely began to alter his vocal style which he feels has helped him grow as a vocalist.
+According to Stapp, following the massive crossover success of the single which he felt led to the song being heavily overplayed, so much so that even his then-wife Hillaree Burns would turn away from it, and upon hearing impersonations of other people mimicking his vocal delivery in a dramatic, over-the-top fashion he purposely began to alter his vocal style which he feels has helped him grow as a vocalist.
 He states "I don't know where I picked up all the idiosyncrasies of how I enunciate and I've been called out on my vowels ...
 But it's actually helped me as a singer because I've heard that and I've intentionally enunciated differently on different words and syllables, so thank you world for pointing out a consistent pattern early in my 20s so I could evolve and grow as a singer.
 You made me better.
 Thank you."

 Three main versions of the song exist.
 One is the original album version.
 The second is the radio version, which adds additional hi-hat and drums, and also edits out the ending.
 The third is the video version (or "Strings Remix") which adds strings to the radio version.